ReptilianHQ/ponsfamily/README.md

 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:1a2740,100:05070d&height=3&section=header" width="100%" />

-> *Pons is Latin for bridge, a structure that connects two places, two states, or two points in time.
-A bridge exists in a liminal space, the threshold between what was and what comes next.
-It represents transition, the moment where one state ends and another begins.
-That is what Pons represents.*
+> *Pons is the stoic act of standing between what was and what comes next, remaining unmoved by the uncertainty of the transition.
+Like the stoic man who accepts the storm without surrendering to it, Pons exists in the liminal, connecting two worlds while enduring the forces that seek to pull them apart.
+It is a reminder that strength is not found in controlling the path ahead, but in having the resolve to cross it.*